 You may provide funds to an employee at a Retail Location that will be transferred to the Bank for credit to your Account.
 Generally, these funds will be available to you the same day we receive notification from a Retail Location.

 3. Direct Deposits

 You may arrange to have funds transferred by ACH to your Account by your employer or other appropriate payor.
 Unless manual review is needed, Direct Deposits and other non-tax ACH credits are added to your Available Balance at the time we receive and process the applicable ACH file.
-Your ability to withdraw funds may be delayed until the deposit effective date.
-Note that after we make funds available to you, and you have spent, sent or withdrawn all or a portion of the funds, you are still responsible for any problems involving your deposit.
+Your ability to withdraw funds may be delayed until the actual settlement date of the deposit.
+Note that after we make funds available to you, and you have spent, sent or withdrawn all or a portion of the funds, you may still be responsible for any problems involving your deposit.
 If you have arranged to have Direct Deposits made to your Account, you may call Customer Support to find out whether or not the deposit has been made.

 4. Tax Refunds

-Tax returns or refund payments that are made by ACH are generally not made available to you until the sender’s deposit effective date, and are not eligible for early or provisional credit to your Available Balance.
+Tax returns or refund payments that are made by ACH are generally not made available to you until the ACH network’s settlement date and are not eligible for early credit to your Available Balance.